kammce/exception_research/README.md

 #### ❌ Exceptions

 Each thrown type gets its own type info object created.
-The type info contains a string of their type name which is inaccessible to programs with programs using `-fno-rtti`.
+Along with the `<typeinfo name for X>`, where `X` is the name of the string literal mangled name of the type.
+This string information is inaccessible to programs using `-fno-rtti`.
 Each type info object occupy's a place in the `.rodata` region of the binary.
 The address of that type info object is compared to the address of the type info object in the catch statement.
 Note that the name of the type is